-Effective January 1, 2021 the annual retainer for non-employee directors was \$65,000 ("Annual Retainer") for up to 13 board meetings in each calendar year, after which each member received compensation in the amount of \$2,000 for attendance at each subsequent in-person or telephonic Board Meeting, and \$1,000 for each in-person Board Meeting attended via conference telephone.
+Effective January 1, 2022 the annual retainer for non-employee directors was \$65,000 ("Annual Retainer") for up to 13 board meetings in each calendar year, after which each member received compensation in the amount of \$2,000 for attendance at each subsequent Board Meeting (whether in-person or remotely).
 In addition to the Annual Retainer, the Chairperson of the Board of Directors received an additional annual retainer of \$50,000 for a total of \$115,000, and the Independent Lead Director of the Board of Directors received and additional annual retainer of \$25,000 for a total of \$90,000.
-The annual retainer amount was \$33,000 for the Chair of the Audit Committee and \$13,000 for members other than the Chair for up to 9 Audit Committee meetings in each calendar year, after which each member received compensation in the amount of \$1,750 for attendance at each subsequent in-person or telephonic Audit Committee meeting and \$875 for each in-person Audit Committee meeting who attended via conference telephone in the calendar year, \$26,000 for the Chair of the Compensation Committee and \$11,000 for members other than the Chair of the Compensation Committee for up to 8 Compensation Committee meetings in each calendar year, after which each member received compensation in the amount of \$1,750 for attendance at each subsequent in-person or telephonic Compensation Committee meeting and \$875 for each in-person Compensation Committee meeting who attended via conference telephone in the calendar year, \$20,000 for the Chair of the Governance Committee and \$9,000 for members other than the Chair of the Governance Committee for up to 6 Governance Committee meetings in each calendar year, after which each member received compensation in the amount of \$1,750 for attendance at each subsequent in-person or telephonic Governance Committee meeting and \$875 for each in-person Governance Committee meeting attended via conference telephone in the calendar year.
-The Ch
+The annual retainer amount was \$33,000 for the Chair of the Audit Committee and \$13,000 for members other than the Chair for up to 9 Audit Committee meetings in each calendar year, after which each member received compensation in the amount of \$1,750 for attendance at each subsequent Audit Committee meeting (whether in-person or remotely) in the calendar year, \$26,000 for the Chair of the Compensation Committee and \$11,000 for members other than the Chair of the Compensation Committee for up to 8 Compensation Committee meetings in each calendar year, after which each member received compensation in the amount of \$1,750 for attendance at each subsequent Audit Committee and \$11,000 for members other than the Chair of the Compensation Committee for up to 8 Compensation Committee meetings in each calendar year, after which each member received compensation in the amount of \$1,750 for attendance at each subsequent of \$1,750 for attendance at each subsequent of \$1,750 for attendance at each subsequent Compensation Committee meeting (whether in-person or remotely) in the calendar year, \$20,000 for the Chair of the Chair of the Compensation in the amount of \$1,750 for attendance at each subsequent Compensation Committee meeting (whether in-person or remotely) in the calendar year, \$20,000 for the Chair of the Chair of the Compensation Committee meeting (whether in-person or remotely) in the calendar year, \$20,000 for the Chair of the C